zinjiggle/google-product-search-simple-ui/README.md

 Sample site: https://media-demo-service.appspot.com/

-*Note*: the sample site above supports old only alpha & beta version of Product Search.
-For the latest versions please deploy web app from this repo's source code.
+*Note*: the sample site above supports only alpha & beta version of Product Search.
+For the latest stable version please deploy your web ui from this repo's source code.

 Video tutorial: https://youtu.be/BOdUYTO1jJY